Select elements with pointer-events:none by holding Shift

 pointer-events:none CSS declaration is set, then you just can't select it, and the only way to get to it is to find it in the Elements/Inspector panel.

-In Chrome and Edge, you can hold the Shift key on your keyboard while hovering elements in the page!
+In Chrome, Edge, and Firefox, you can hold the Shift key on your keyboard while hovering elements in the page!
 When you do this, even elements with

 pointer-events:none can be selected!

 Šime Vidas also proposed this alternative solution in Firefox:

 - Open the Accessibility tool.

 - Use the accessibility picker tool (top-left corner) to pick the element from the page.

 - Find the corresponding DOM node in the Properties sidebar panel, and click the inspect icon next to it.